microsoft/bonsai-gym/samples/gym-mujoco-inverted-pendulum/README.md

 ## Using a trained brain in a local docker container

 For using the local trained brain add the command line argument --run.
-When in run mode, inverted_pendulum_simulator.py sends the HTTP request to localhost using port 5000.
+By defualt, in run mode the code sends the HTTP request to localhost using port 5000.
 If you want to change this behavior, use the --port argument or edit the file to change the hostname.